sritchie73/NetRep/vignettes/NetRep.md

 Performance may also improve by compiling R against different `BLAS` and `LAPACK` libraries prior to installation of **NetRep**.
 This requires some experimentation as different libraries will work better for different systems.
+Note however that changing these typically means recompiling all of R from source.

 The runtime of the permutation procedure is primarily influenced by the size of the modules and the number of samples in each test dataset.
 Permutation testing